Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Summary

 \section{Summary}

-We have employed the recently developed second order dissipative hydrodynamics estimated within the effective fugacity quasiparticle model to study the thermal particle production from QGP.
-In this study, we have used the non-equilibrium quark-antiquark distribution functions, upto first order in momenta, determined using the iterative CE type expansion of effective Boltzmann equation in the relaxation time approximation (RTA).
-The second order viscous hydrodynamic equations were solved for different temperature dependent relaxation times ($\tau_R$) within the $1-$D boost invariant expansion of QGP and the evolution has been compared with that obtained for temperature independent constant $\tau_R$.
-We have incorporated the effect of shear and bulk viscosity coefficients through their respective relaxation times $\tau_\pi\,\& \,\tau_\Pi$, ensuring $\tau_\pi=\tau_\Pi$ as demanded by RTA.
+We have employed the recently developed second order dissipative hydrodynamics estimated within the effective fugacity quasiparticle model to study the thermal dilepton and photon production from QGP.
+In this study, we have used the non-equilibrium quark-antiquark distribution functions, up to first order in momenta, determined using the iterative CE type expansion of effective Boltzmann equation in the relaxation time approximation (RTA).
+The second order viscous hydrodynamic equations were solved for different temperature dependent relaxation times ($\tau_R$) within the $1-$D boost invariant expansion of QGP and the evolution has been compared with that obtained for a temperature independent constant value $\tau_R=0.15$ fm/c.
+It must be emphasized that, the choice of this constant value is arbitrary.
+We have incorporated the effect of shear and bulk viscosity coefficients through their respective relaxation times $\tau_\pi$ and $\tau_\Pi$, ensuring $\tau_\pi=\tau_\Pi$ as demanded by RTA.
 The impact of shear and bulk viscous pressures was found to increase with increment in $\tau_R$.
-Also, we note that the viscous evolution is observed to be maximum for the constant value of $\tau_R$ used (0.25 fm/c), compared to the temperature dependent relaxation times considered in this work.
-By looking into the dynamical pressure anisotropy with various relaxation times, we found that cavitation scenarios are not present in such applications.
+By looking into the dynamical pressure anisotropy with various relaxation times, we found that cavitation scenarios can be present in the medium for small values of $\tau_R$.
 Moreover, we obtained the limiting values of relaxation times by looking into fireball reheating scenarios.
 Our analysis indicate that relaxation time should not increase the constant value $0.5$ fm/c and temperature dependent value $8(1/4\pi)/T$.